Ghostkeeper, Back To Haunt You

 Code Red has rapidly been re-releasing their DVD catalog onto blu (and I really hope they don't stop before they get to The Carrier!), the latest of which is the atmospheric Canadian horror Ghostkeeper.
 And just to amuse myself, I decide to change the format of this review a little bit as a throwback to my coverage of Redeemer, my very first DVD/ Blu-ray comparison on this site, which was another unusual Code Red quasi-slasher.

-Despite the back of the blu-ray case claiming 1.85:1, both versions are 1.78:1.
+Despite the back of the Code Red blu-ray case claiming 1.85:1, both of their versions are 1.78:1.
 But there's more going on here than just the same master being upgraded to blu.
 The original 2012 30th Anniversary DVD gave us a "brand new master from the only surviving 35mm print," and the new blu describes itself as a "2016 HD Scan of the only surviving vault element."
 Looking at the framing, you can tell it's a new scan because it has slightly altered framing (the blu is pulled out just a smidge further).
 That "vault element," though, appears to be the same print as the DVD, as it shares a lot of the same print damage.
-But then again, a lot of the print damage has been cleaned up, and as you can see in the second set of shots, a few bits of damage are unique to the blu-ray transfer.
-In short, though, the blu-ray is a lot cleaner with substantially less chemical marks, dirt, scratches and pops in the soundtrack than the DVD had.
+But then again, a bunch of the print damage has been cleaned up; and as you can see in the second set of shots, a few bits of damage are unique to the blu-ray transfer.
+In short, though, Code Red blu-ray is a lot cleaner with substantially less chemical marks, dirt, scratches and pops in the soundtrack than their DVD had.
+And their HD naturally sharpens some softness and clarifies edges (grain is natural here), though there isn't a whole lot of new detail pulled out of this fresh scan.
+The biggest difference you'll notice between the two versions is actually the color timing..

 1 comment: